OMAS-IIIF/oldaplib/docs/knowledge_base.md

 ```

 In order to uniquely identify the 3 parts,
-[Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URI) or *IRI's* (which are
+[Uniform Resource Names](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URN) or *IRI's* (which are
-URI's but allowing international characters) are used.
-The syntax of a URI/IRI is as follows:
+URN's but allowing international characters) are used.
+The syntax of a URN/IRI is as follows:
 ```text
 scheme ":" ["//" authority] path ["?" query] ["#" fragment]
 ```